9 Days - 8 Nights

 We make a trek by a well marked trail, through a forest of lengas and ñires and crossing rivers, guided by a map that shows the heights, viewpoints, rest areas and observation points for the flora and native animals and the panoramic landscapes of the Torres del Paine, Fitz Roy and the Lago Argentino amongst others.
 We take the time to have lunch and afterwards to continue our way until the summit of the Cerro Frias to obtain the most incredible postcard views.
 We combine the trekking with a traverse of a rope bridge, shifting between two cables that are joined at fixed points but with a certain height difference so that we can slide by gravity.
 We walk until the initial point at an altitude of 562 metres on the southern slopes of the Cerro Frías.

 The trip is fantastic with the views of the Torres del Paine, Centinela Valley, Lago Roca (Red Lake), etc. Once we make the crossing of nearly 470 metres hanging by the cable we arrive at the point of the trail that takes us back to the Estancia.
 Another option is to travel over the zone in a 4x4.
 On the journey we cross over a swamp and climb by the lowest part of the Cerro Frías.
 Following on we have a tremendous view of the environment.
 We go close to fields where there are cows, guanacos, maras (Patagonian hares) and horses.
 It takes close to two hours to reach the summit with its magnificent panoramic views and later we make our return to the Estancia for lunch.
+If you want to see other excursion options in Calafate, click here: Tours in Calafate.

 Notes for your consideration: This adventure program is recommended for people between the ages of 10 and 60 and we do not advise for those that are overweight (more than 110 kgs) or expectant ladies or those with heart problems.
 You need to take hiking boots and suitable clothes for the activity.